HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Related Work

 \subsection{Text-to-3D Avatar Generation}

-The success of text-driven generative models has sparked a wide range of research works in 3D content synthesis.
+The success of text-driven generative models has sparked a wide range of research in 3D content synthesis.
 These methods are based on different geometry representations such as NeRF~\cite{Magic3D:CVPR:2023, ProlificDreamer:NIPS:2023}, tri-plane~\cite{TriplaneDiffusion:CVPR:2023}, mesh\cite{Fantasia3D:ICCV:2023}, and Gaussian Splatting~\cite{DreamGaussian:Arxiv:2023, Luciddreamer:Arxiv:2023}.
-For text-to-avatar generation tasks, numerous efforts have been made to develop 3D generative models~\cite{Rodin:CVPR:2023, DreamFace:TOG:2023, TG-3DFace:ICCV:2023, styleavatar3d:Arxiv:2023} typically based on GAN~\cite{GAN:NIPS:2014} or diffusion model~\cite{DDPM:NIPS:2020}, which produce various 3D head avatars through expert models.
-This often requires collecting extensive 3D head data for model training, resulting in substantial costs.
-Moreover, such works suffer from limited 3D datasets when generating diverse head avatars matching text descriptions.
+In text-to-avatar generation, many efforts have been made to develop 3D generative models~\cite{Rodin:CVPR:2023, DreamFace:TOG:2023, TG-3DFace:ICCV:2023, styleavatar3d:Arxiv:2023} typically based on GANs~\cite{GAN:NIPS:2014} or diffusion models~\cite{DDPM:NIPS:2020}.
+These methods often demand extensive 3D head data for training, incurring high costs.
+Moreover, they face challenges due to limited 3D datasets for creating diverse head avatars matching text prompts.